Living in Madeira for the long-term was high on my list of life goals, back in the midst of the pandemic.

 Here’s the final icing on the remote worker cake – Madeira has the fastest Internet in Portugal.

-For the property investor, living in Madeira offers several compelling advantages.
+For the property investor, living in Madeira offers several compelling advantages (although at the time of updating this post in September 2023, prices have gone up significantly).

-You can still find affordable property all over the island.
-Funchal is the most expensive destination, but with the biggest rental and resale potential.
+You can still find (relatively) affordable property around the island, although you’ll have to look harder than in 2021/22.
+Funchal is by far the most expensive destination, but with the biggest rental and resale potential.

-In outlying areas of Funchal, such as Praia Formosa, you can find beachside apartments with amazing ocean views.
+In outlying areas of Funchal, such as Praia Formosa, you can find beachside apartments with amazing ocean views (update: I now live in one).

-Residential areas such as São Pedro or Madalena are good value, while still keeping you within easy walking distance of central Funchal.
+Residential areas of Funchal such as Santa Luzia or Madalena can still be good value, while still keeping you within easy walking distance of central Funchal.
 Watch out for the hills though, they’re a killer!

 But on Madeira, nothing is very far away (unless it’s up a steep hill).
 Surrounding towns like Santa Cruz, Caniço or Machico offer good value within around a 20 minute drive from Funchal.